Osmahmoud/SlopeHunter/README.md

 The `SlopeHunter` R package requires only a standard computer for most applications.

 ## Software requirements
 The `SlopeHunter` R package is supported for *Windows*, *Linux* and *macOS*.
-The package has been tested in R under the following sytems:
+The package has been tested in R under the following systems:
 + Linux: Ubuntu 16.04 (R 3.6.1)
 + macOS: Mojave 10.14.6 (R 3.6.1)
 + Windows: 10 (R 3.6.3)